camunda-consulting/camunda-8-code-examples/README.md

-# zeebe-snippets
+# camunda-8-code-examples

-This is your place for code snippets that rely on Zeebe.
+This is your place for code snippets that rely on Camunda Platform 8 and Zeebe.

 Please make sure you have a meaningful name for your folder that gives a first idea what your snippet is about.